 Radboud Excellence Postdoc Fellowships

 For colleagues that obtained their PhD between 2 and 8 years ago, and have a good publishing record, there are opportunities of working at our lab with a Radboud Excellence Fellowship (click here).
 Fellows can come for 1 to 2 years, and we can offer them excellent opportunities for carrying out research, and for investigating research questions of their interest within the large data set of our longitudinal Bibo project.
 Contact us for more information on the possibilities (yearly deadlines: 1 May and 1 November).

 Our lab offers PhD and postdoc opportunities, as well as undergraduate opportunities to gain research experience.
 Prospective Master and PhD students with external funding are invited to contact us.
-Also, Bachelor and Master students can apply for summer internships.
+Also, Bachelor and Master students can apply for summer internships on a voluntary basis.
 For those looking for (additional) funding, there are some opportunities to obtain funding in The Netherlands (click here) and from the Radboud University (click here and here).

 We select candidates based on their motivation, CV, English language capacities, and writing skills.